Details & Itinerary

 Next, it’s time to explore Madrid, the capital of Spain.
 Our lodging is right off the Puerta del Sol and gives us easy access to the cosmopolitan inner city and the palaces of another era.
 During our stay, we visit the world-renowned Prado Museum and stroll through the Plaza Mayor and Retiro Park.
 We sample local delicacies during a scavenger hunt at the Mercado and see the intricate architecture of the Royal Palace.
 In the evenings, we take time to reflect on our journey so far.

 It’s time to journey south!
 We transfer from Madrid to Granada via high-speed train.
 For the next five days, the Fundación Escuela de Solidaridad (FES) near historic Granada is our home.
 FES is a very special community composed of single mothers, young families, and immigrants from all walks of life throughout Spain, Europe, and even Africa.
 Everyone who lives there contributes to different work projects throughout the community, while also learning job skills that will help them upon departure from FES.
 Our community development and education projects vary from day-to-day and may include working in the preschool, teaching English, preparing meals, gardening, building greenhouses, making candles, and even creating a mosaic as a reminder of the important projects that we have completed.
-Our group stays together in a guesthouse on site and shares all meals with the community members.
+Our group stays together in a guesthouse on sites.
 Spanish immersion activities are held each day with our knowledgeable Global Works leaders and local community members.
 Students of all ability levels are sure to increase their confidence and improve their communication skills through daily interaction with our local partners!

 One morning, we visit the beautiful Alhambra, a Moorish palace-fortress and “paradise on earth” for the rulers who lived there in the 13th century.
 We take in stunning views of the Alhambra on a walk up to Jardines de Zoraya.
 We also put on our dancing shoes for a flamenco lesson and enjoy a flamenco performance.
 The farewell dinner and celebration brings to a close an unforgettable time with this community.